sharetribe/flex-docs/src/docs/references/page-schema/index.md

                             "then": {
                               "properties": {
                                 "youtubeVideoId": {
+                                  "_errors": {
+                                    "pattern": "YouTube video ID must contain only letters and numbers and _ or - characters."
+                                  },
                                   "description": "The part of a YouTube link after \"watch?v=\".
 For example, for the video youtube.com/watch?v=UffchBUUIoI, the ID is UffchBUUIoI.", "type": "string",
                                   "title": "YouTube video ID",